PhyberApex/typescript-lightning-talks/07-indexed-types/src/slides.md

 <!--
 Let's start with the basic syntax of indexed types when working with object properties.

-Just like in JavaScript where we can access object properties using square brackets, we can do the same with types in TypeScript.
+[click] Just like in JavaScript where we can access object properties using square brackets, we can do the same with types in TypeScript.

+[click] Can access all properties

-This is particularly useful when we want to extract the type of a specific property from a larger type definition.
+[click] This is particularly useful when we want to extract the type of a specific property from a larger type definition.

-TypeScript ensures type safety by checking that the property we're trying to access actually exists on the type.
+[click] TypeScript ensures type safety by checking that the property we're trying to access actually exists on the type.

-[After revealing code]
-In this example, we can see how we can extract the type of specific properties from a larger type definition.
+[click] In this example, we can see how we can extract the type of specific properties from a larger type definition.
 This is type-safe - TypeScript will give us an error if we try to access a property that doesn't exist.
 -->

 ---

-# Array Types with T[number]
+# Array Types with T\[number\]

 <v-clicks>

 - Special syntax for accessing array element types
 - `T[number]` extracts type of array elements
-- Works with both regular arrays and tuples
 - Commonly used with `typeof` and `as const`
 - Powerful way to derive types from array values